a-shokri/a-shokri.github.io/_pages/PaSS.md

 ---

 ## Ph.D.
 Applicants
-I’m **not hiring** a PhD student in my lab at the moment. **However**, if you are a PhD student and are interested in a **joint effort** on a project in the areas mentioned above, please feel free to reach out.
+I’m not actively hiring a new PhD student right now.
+That said, if you are a current PhD student and would like to explore a collaborative research project in the areas above, I’d be happy to hear from you.

 ---